RoosInst/Dione/README.md

 ### Who do I talk to? ###

 * For issues or questions, contact support@roos.com.
-* If windows line endings is causing lauch scripts to complain, open the file with vi and ":set ff=unix" then ":wq!" to fix it
+* If windows line endings is causing lauch scripts to complain, open the file with vi and ":set ff=unix" then ":wq!" to fix it.